epfl-ada/ada-2023-project-theavengers2023/README.md

 - "IMDB Dataset" from Kaggle : This dataset offers a wealth of information, including critical metrics like movie ratings and the volume of votes in line with IMDB standards.
 Such data points are key indicators of a film's success and popularity, providing valuable insights not present in the initial dataset.

+- inflation (to fill)

+All the datasets can be found on GoogleDrive at the following link [datasets](https://drive.google.com/drive/folders/1kKqpqdOm1F45n19MyqXFOTy_DvmOtbOA).
+The datsets folder needs to be put on the same folder as the `P2_milestone.ipynb` if you want to run the notebook.

 ## Methods